✨🎤 The CyberCup Show returns on 13 February 2026!

 📊 RESULTS AFTER 1 YEAR

-• Fast adoption thanks to the 3-minute format and leaderboard
+• Rapid adoption thanks to the 3-minute format and leaderboard

-• Increased visibility of cyber messages on sites
+• Increased visibility of cyber messages at sites

 Quantitative Performance

-The first months of the tour validated the model:
+The first months of touring validated the model:

-• Hundreds of employees engaged on each site
+• Hundreds of staff engaged at each site

-• High participation rate including among shift staff
+• High participation rate even among shift workers

-• Spontaneous use: employees naturally coming during breaks
+• Spontaneous use: staff naturally come during their breaks

 • Progressive scores demonstrating effective learning